digideskio/M101-MongoDB-for-Node-Developers/README.md

 M101-MongoDB-for-Node-Developers
 ==========

-This is a work in progress and feel free to contribute.
+This is a work in progress feel free to contribute.

 ## Requirements: